Show All Answers

 For the safety and enjoyment of all, the following are not allowed in the park during large special events, except under permit with event organizers:

 Feel free to bring lawn chairs and blankets to S.T.
 Morrison Park.
-Make yourself comfortable for the free concert on July 3, activities in the park on July 4, and fireworks on July 4.
-Some people may choose to arrive early and set up chairs in the park to reserve a spot for the concert on July 3.
+Make yourself comfortable for the free concert on July 3, activities and performances in the park on July 4, and fireworks on July 4.
+Some people choose to arrive early and set up chairs in the park to reserve a spot for the concert on July 3.
 Please be respectful of other people's spots.
 S.T.
 Morrison Park is a large park with plenty of room for concert seating.
+Please do not set up items that block the view of other spectators.

 Food vendors set up in S.T.
-Morrison Park on July 3 from 2:00 pm until dark, and on July 4 from noon until dark.
-The vendor listing is available at www.coralville.org/4thFestEvents.
+Morrison Park on July 3 and 4.
+The vendor listing and times are available at www.coralville.org/4thFestEvents.
 Or, feel free to pack a picnic or bring a cooler.
 Check local restaurants for their 4th of July holiday hours.

 Porta potties are available in S.T.
 Morrison Park (1513 7th St.) beginning the afternoon of July 3 and all day July 4.

-Typically the parade route streets close by 9:00 am on July 4.
-If you need to go somewhere during the parade, plan to park your car on a non-parade street before then, and ask guests wishing to park in your driveway to arrive before 9:00 am.
+Typically the parade route streets close by one hour before the parade starts on July 4.
+If you need to go somewhere during the parade, plan to park your car on a non-parade street before then, and ask guests wishing to park in your driveway to arrive before the streets close.
 Parade-goers start lining up at the curb early, so set out your own blankets/chairs early too.
 Enjoy the front row seats!

 A volunteer committee and the City of Coralville organize 4thFest.
 Financial support from the City, sponsors, donations, and a basket auction make the celebration possible.